Matching Algorithms for Causal Inference with Multiple Treatments: Discussion

-Applying the different matching algorithms to examine the effect of admission to one of five SNFs reinforced our simulation results.
-Matching on the Mahalanobis distance of the logit GPS vector without a caliper had the largest reduction in bias while maintaining all of the units in the largest SNF.
+Applying the different matching algorithms to examine the effect of admission to one of five SNFs reinforced the simulation results.
+Matching on the Mahalanobis distance of the logit GPS vector without a caliper has the largest reduction in bias while maintaining all of the units in the largest SNF.
 Based on these results we can identify that residing in certain SNFs can result in a lower chance of being readmitted to a hospital within 30 days.
-Health providers profiling generally involves the comparison of thousands of SNFs simultaneously, and development of matching methods in this scenario is an area of further research.
+One limitation of this analysis is that it assumes that all of the covariates that influence admission to one of the SNFs are available, or formally, that the assignment mechanism is unconfounded.
+This is a limitation of any observational study, and it will generally have a larger effect on many of the currently employed risk adjustment techniques as well.
+Developing sensitivity analyses to this assumption with multiple treatment groups is an area of future research.
+In addition, health provider profiling generally involves the comparison of thousands of SNFs simultaneously, and development of matching methods in this scenario is also an area of further research.
 Nonetheless, most patients can only choose from a limited number of possible SNFs.
-Thus, the proposed matching procedures can provider viable analysis options for estimating the causal effects of residing in one SNF versus others.
+Thus, the proposed matching procedures can provide a viable analysis option for estimating the causal effects of residing in one SNF versus others.

-In conclusion, we compared several matching procedures when attempting to estimate the causal effects from observational studies with multiple treatments.
-Based on our simulations, for 3-5 treatments matching on the Mahalanobis distance of the logit GPS vector with or without caliper provides the largest reduction in initial covariate bias.
-However, as the number of treatments increases, using matching based on the Mahalanobis distance and fuzzy clustering provides better reduction in initial covariate bias.
+In conclusion, we compared several new and previously proposed matching procedures when attempting to estimate the causal effects from observational studies with multiple treatments.
+Based on our simulations, for 3-5 treatments matching on the Mahalanobis distance of the logit GPS vector with (LGPSM) or without caliper (LGPSMnc) provide the largest reduction in initial covariate bias.
+However, as the number of treatments increases, matching methods that are based on the Mahalanobis distance and fuzzy clustering (FM and FMnc) provide better reduction in initial covariates' bias.
+In addition, matching methods that include the squared term of the covariates in the GPS model result in greater reduction in covariates' variance ratios between treatment groups at the expense of slightly larger covariates' bias.

-\section{Acknowledgements}
+\subsection{Acknowledgements}

 This research was supported through a Patient-Centered Outcomes Research Institute (PCORI) Award ME-1403-12104.
 Disclaimer: All statements in this report, including its findings and conclusions, are solely those of the authors and do not necessarily represent the views of the Patient-Centered Outcomes Research Institute (PCORI), its Board of Governors or Methodology Committee.